vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-shoes-with-history.md

 need more, and think the time cost of longer stretches is high (since I generally cannot multiplex this time with other useful stuff).

-I appear to already be at this level for the right leg.
-As of 2025-11-29, I haven't done enough testing on the left leg to know if I am already at this level for the left leg.
+As of 2026-03-14, I appear to already be at this level for both legs, based on a few confirmatory data points for the right leg and even fewer for the left leg.
+I need more data points to be confident.
+I've explained some of the limitations in the history section.

 ## Protocol